paulca/behavior/README.md

     site_title:
       default:

 Now, within your app controllers and views, you can access `config[:site_title]`.
-In your models, you can access `Behavior.config`.
+In your models, you can access `Behavior.config[:site_title]`.

 If you want to update the config, call `config.update(:site_title => "My New Title")`

 Web Interface
 =============

-behavior comes with a web interface that is available to your app straight away at `http://localhost:3000/admin/config`.
+Using Rails' Engines feature, behavior comes with a web interface that is available to your app straight away at `http://localhost:3000/admin/config`.

 By default, this comes with no styling, but you can create a layout in `app/layouts/admin.html.erb`, or set a layout by setting `Behavior::Setting.layout`